Tree pyramidal adaptive importance sampling: Adaptive importance sampling with tree pyramids

 \subsection{Tree pyramid parameterized proposal distribution}

-A K-dimensional tree-pyramid (KD-TP) is a full tree where each node $n=\{c_n,r_n, x_n, w_n, s_n\}$ represents a K-dimensional convex subspace with center $c_n$, radius $r_n$, sample $x_n$ with corresponding importance weight $w_n$, and a pointer $s_n$ to the set of children of $n$. $r_n$ is given by $r_n = r / 2^l$, where $r$ is the radius of the root node and $l$ is the node level.
-The level is defined as the minimum number of edges that connect a node with the tree root.
+A K-dimensional tree-pyramid (KD-TP) is a full tree where each node $n=\{c_n,r_n, x_n, w_n, s_n\}$ represents a K-dimensional subspace with center $c_n$, radius $r_n$, sample $x_n$ with corresponding importance weight $w_n$, and a pointer $s_n$ to the set of children of $n$. $r_n$ is given by $r_n = r / 2^l$, where $r$ is the radius of the root node and $l$ is the node level.
 A node has either zero or $2^K$ children: $|s_n|= 0 \lor |s_n|=2^K $.
-Each node The span of a tree is limited by the root radius.
-However, it is possible to dynamically re-root the tree to double the radius of the representable convex sub-space in each dimension.
+The span of a tree is limited by the root radius.
+However, it is possible to dynamically re-root the tree to double the radius of the representable subspace in each dimension.
 The most common instances of KD-TP are Full Binary Trees($K=1$), Quadtrees ($K=2$) and Octrees ($K=3$).

-Without limiting the generalization, we use the same radius for all dimensions making the sub-spaces hyper-cubes.
-This is not a limitation of the method as it is possible to represent the sub-spaces with different shapes by allowing dimension-wise radii.
+\todo{OT: Feels like needs an introduction and a goal.
+NA:+1} Without loss of generality, to simplify notation and implementation, we use the same radius for all dimensions making the subspaces hyper-cubes.
+This is not a limitation of the method as it is possible to represent the subspaces with different hyper-cuboids by allowing dimension-wise radii.
 If required, for example by the nature of the data, the implementation of dimension-wise radii should be a straightforward extension to the proposed method by defining $r \in \mathbb{R}^K$.

-Creation and population of a KD-TP is described by the algorithm that expands a node, namely sub-divide one of the convex subspaces represented by a leaf node into its $2^K$ children, see Algorithm~\ref{alg:expansion}.
+Creation and population of a KD-TP is described by the algorithm that expands a node, namely sub-divide one of the subspaces represented by a leaf node into its $2^K$ children, see Algorithm~\ref{alg:expansion}.
 An example of a 1-D tree construction by node expansion is shown in Figure~\ref{fig:node_expansion}.

-The probability distribution parameterized by a KD-TP $T$, is defined as a mixture model of distributions $D$:
+The probability distribution parameterized by a KD-TP $\mathcal{T}$, is defined as a mixture model of distributions $D$:

+\todo{NA: Add a superindex to denote the iteration.
+Consider adding other parameters to the equation and rethink the formulation.
+Nilesh will try to propose an alternative.}